-๐ŸŒธ MAY 11, Mother’s Day ๐ŸŒธ 5 pm
+๐ธ MAY 11, Mother’s Day ๐ธ 5 pm

 This Sunday at 5 pm, Jazz @ Emmanuel explores injustice and suffering from the eyes of those in past generations, who were able, with wisdom, compassion, and joy, find a way to serve and celebrate each life in spite of the circumstances.

-We also have a long history in the world and in the church of those who have suffered and lived to write about it and tell their story, or had someone else tell it.
-This is true from ages past.
+The history of the world shows that clearly.
+A long history of the world thankfully exists, telling the tales of those who have suffered and lived to write about it, tell their story, or had someone else tell it.
 These are our heroes, our supporters, our cheerleaders.
-We desperately need their tales of old, their stories of courage, perseverance and hope.
+We desperately need their tales of ages past, their stories of courage, perseverance and hope.
+So much suffering – persecution, plague, abuse, injustice, war, destruction, imprisonment, torture, and death… Horrible.
+And yet, love.
+How did they do it?

-๐ŸŽต”I sing a song of the saints of God,
+๐ต”I sing a song of the saints of God,

 patient and brave and true,